-• All students must submit to WMCTC a written excuse for any absence.
-The note must be signed by a parent/guardian and a valid reason for the absence must be given.

-- The written excuse must be given to the Attendance Office within three (3) days after returning to school.
-After three (3) days, if a written excuse is not given to the Attendance Office, the absence remains "unexcused". - Report of an intended absence from school should be made by a parent/guardian to the Attendance Office at WMCTC by calling 610-489-7272 ext.
-209. In addition, automated calls/emails are sent to parents who have not notified the Attendance Office of the absence. - Students will be considered present if they participate in a sending school sponsored activity and are not able to attend WMCTC.
+- All students must submit to WMCTC a written excuse for any absence.
+The note must be signed by a parent/guardian and a valid reason for the absence must be given. - The written excuse must be given to WMCTC's Attendance Office within three (3) days after returning to school.
+After three (3) days, if a written excuse is not given to WMCTC's Attendance Office, the absence remains "unexcused". - Report of an intended absence from school should be made by a parent/guardian to the Attendance Office at WMCTC by calling 610-489-7272 ext.
+209 or by email at LBerrodin@Westerncenter.org.
+In addition, automated calls/emails are sent to parents who have not notified the Attendance Office of the absence. - Students will be considered present if they participate in a sending school sponsored activity and are not able to attend WMCTC.
 Advanced notification of these activities is required.
 Participation in sending school activities will require sending school permission. - Students who accumulate more than fifteen (15) non-consecutive days in total absences must have any subsequent days missed validated by a doctor's note.
 Extenuating circumstances or extended illness may be a basis for creating exceptions to the guidelines.
 Exceptions can also be made if some of the previous days were validated by a doctor's note.
-Administrative discretion may be invoked in this case.
+Administrative discretion may be invoked in this case. - Students enrolled in Blended Learning must follow all attendance requirements as outlined in the WMCTC Blended Learning Plan.